leoher1003/leoher1003.github.io/_posts/2026-04-09_Aging_Curve.md

 3. Injury & Health

 While there are players who made a rebound season fully based on technical improvements or through changing their team, there are cases where players return from long-term injuries.
 This makes WAR projection to be less accurate, where the model does not consider whether the player was injured or not.
+For instance, Daniel Bard in 2022 was a breakout player where he returned from a long-term yips, a sudden and unexplained loss of ability to execute certain skills in experienced performers such as athletes.

+4. Omission of pitchers who do not throw 4 Seam Fastball

+Recently, the number of pitchers who do not throw four seam fastball are increasing.
+While they throw Sinker or Cutter instead, their movement, velocity, and spin rates are different with a four seam fastball.
+Also, there are cases where pitchers throw both four seam fastaball and a sinker or cutter.
+However, in this project, only four seam fastball were took place in the analysis project, and if possible, separating into four seam fastball focused group, sinker focused group, and cutter focused group will increase the quality of pitcher analysis.